 Antonio Gaudí himself took part in one of the restorations of Palma Cathedral at the beginning of the 20th century, opening windows that improved the lighting of the building and creating the impressive baldachin of the high altar.

 The cathedral, also known as the “Cathedral of Light”, is also famous for its large rose window.
 Did you know that it is one of the largest in the world with a diameter of 13.8 metres and 1.236 crystals?
-It is therefore known as the gothic eye and every year, on the 2nd of February and the 11th of November, is the culprit behind the spectacle of the eight of the Cathedral of Mallorca, which attracts more and more visitors who want to witness this light effect caused by chance.
+It is known, therefore, as the eye of the Gothic and every year, on 2 February and 11 November, it is responsible for the spectacle of the eight of the Cathedral of Mallorca, which attracts more and more visitors who want to witness this light effect caused by chance.

-🎟️ If you are interested in visiting it, you can buy your entrance ticket to La Seu without queuing up here, and if you also want to discover the secrets and legends hidden within the golden walls of the cathedral, you can choose to book this guided tour of the Cathedral of Mallorca.
+🎟️ If you are interested in visiting it, you can buy your entrance ticket to La Seu without queuing up here, and if you also want to discover the secrets and legends hidden inside the golden walls of the cathedral, you can choose to book this guided tour of Palma de Mallorca Cathedral.

 Opening hours: